mobilecoinfoundation/mcips/text/0055-nested-multi-sigs.md

 Right now, there is no good way to specify this, unless each organization simply has a single key.
 That is suboptimal, since in reality the organization might prefer to have a few keys and require it's own M-of-N such that there is no single person in the organization that can authorize a mint.
 That is a more secure scheme.

-Following the proposal in this MCIP, it will become possible to specify such multi-signatures, where each signer can be either an individual key, or another multi-signature.
+Following the proposal in this MCIP, it will become possible to specify such signer sets, where each signer can be either an individual key, or another signer set.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Multi-signatures, and signer set definitions are provided by the `mc-crypto-multisig` crate.
-This crate exposes an object called `SignerSet`, which is an array of public keys and a threshold that specifies the minimum number of signatures that is required for a multi-signature to be considered valid.
+The signer set definition is provided by the `mc-crypto-multisig` crate.
+This crate exposes an object called `SignerSet`, which is an array of public keys and a threshold that specifies the minimum number of signatures that is required to be considered valid.

 We propose to add a third field to the struct, `multi_signers`, that allows including other `SignerSet`s.
 Signature validation code will be changed to look for matches over both `individual_signers` and `multi_signers`, where a match over an entry in `multi_signers` is considered as a single signature when counting against the threshold.